karimsa/tnl/README.md

 device to your server.
 Grab the dependencies by running `npm install`.
 Whenever you'd like to connect to your serial device, simply run `node server`.

+*Note: Before each run of `node server`, you can edit the local `config.json` file to change your serial settings like baud rate and parity.
+These options are not read from file on the client, they're sent when you connect.
+So don't worry if you have to make changes on the fly.*

 ## License

 Licensed under [MIT license](LICENSE).